Discordian Buddhism is a single grain of rice with a side of apple.

 The true nature of reality is Chaos.
 Chaos makes no recognition of race, gender, sexuality, identity, vice, or profession.
 Humans do.
 Do not be deluded by human failing.
 Reject doctrine and seek only the Chaos in all things.
 Listen.

 The main idea in Buddhist teachings of all schools is the Four Noble Truths, which deal with suffering and how to end it.
-As you have seen, in Discordian Buddhism we have the Four Ignoble Truths, which are concerned with Chaos, and the rejection of attempts to create Order.
+As you have seen, in Discordian Buddhism we have the Five Ignoble Truths and the Three Absurd Truths, which are concerned with Chaos, and the rejection of attempts to create Order.

 The heart of Buddhist thought is that the cause of all suffering is desire.
 Let's deconstruct that.